runicscribe/worldbuilding-docs/dae-machina/culture/peoples/dragons.md

 Dragons are extremely long-lived, with a natural lifespan of around 4000 - 6000 years.
 Due to their magical nature, most dragons learn to magically extend their life beyond their natural limits.
 Because of this immense longevity, dragons reproduce rarely, only one or two dragons born every few centuries.
 The one exception is after especially cataclysmic events that actually manage to impact the dragon population - in the wake of such events, there tend to be quite a few new dragons born.
-For this reason, there are quite a few dragons just over 5000 years old, (born just after the Dragon war), as well as a dozen or so born during or after the Uon war.
+For this reason, there are quite a few dragons just over 5000 years old, (born right after the Dragon war), as well as a dozen or so under 150, born during or after the Uon war and ensuing cataclysm.

 ## Reproduction and Development